Perspective in Art - Conjuring the Space

 Since history can remember, artists have attempted to recreate the three-dimensionalities of the world.
 Aided by tools such as perspective in art, golden ratio, rhythm, variety, line, and the rest of the art’s elements, artists wrestled with Nature and its laws.
 The word perspective, when applied to art, signifies the accurate depiction of objects from a certain vanishing point on a two-dimensional surface, so that their relative height, width, and position to one another create depth.

-The obsession to be as accurate as possible in their representation of the world created the need for the perspective in the art which aided artists in the representation of both the world and its value systems.
+So we ask the question – what is perspective in art and how it became such a necessary tool among artists?
+The obsession to be as accurate as possible in their representation of the world created the need for the perspective in art which aided artists in the representation of both the world and its value systems.
 Recognizing that the world is not flat and that objects appear smaller or larger depending on the movement and placement, reflected the research in perspective which occurred in the early period of art history.
 Forming itself as one of the traditional rules of creativity, perspective in art was viciously attacked at the beginning of the 20th-century by the major avant-garde movements, such as Impressionism, Cubism, and Abstract art.
 Investigating for the new perspective in representing the world, authors rejected the rule of perspective in art and changed the face of creativity forever.

 The History of Perspective in Art

 Contrary to the popular belief that Medieval artists rejected the idea of perspective in art and focused on the creation of the flat, beautiful, and easy to understand religious images, paintings of the 13th-century display the understanding of scale.
 Figures in the foreground were painted bigger than figures in the background but it is here that the analysis of space and depth stopped.
 During the Renaissance time, known as the period of both revival and humanism, which saw Europe recover from the black plaque, Italian city Florence was defined as an art force in its own right.
 The famous Medici family ruled the city, employed artists, and architects to reflect the new birth and need for innovation.
-The produced artworks, churches, and buildings reflect the fusion of science and creativity which aided the authors in their creations.
+The produced artworks, churches, and buildings reflect the fusion of science and creativity which aided the authors in their creations and show the understanding of basic perspective in art.

 In order to recreate the world as best as they could, artists used linear perspective system which projects the illusion of depth onto a two-dimensional plane by the use of vanishing points to which all lines meet at eye level on the horizon.
 The horizon line in the system represents the furthest distance from the background.
 Orthogonal may be drawn from the bottom of the picture plane, which defines the foreground of the space.
 These points establish the space where the artist can situate his elements, be it figures, architecture or other objects.

-Famous Artist Who Relied on Perspective in Art
+Famous Artists Who Relied on Perspective in Art

 The 20th-Century Attack and the New Face of Painting